JosephLWalker96/underwater-object-detection/RandAugment/README.md

 ```bash
 git clone https://github.com/JosephLWalker96/underwater-object-detection
 ```
-After cloning the repo, set the PATH variable in your .py file and import the RandAugment module.

 ## Usage

-After the installation, set the PATH variable and import the module and necessary dependencies.
+After the installation, set the PATH variable, and import the module and necessary dependencies.

 ```python
 # Add the repo to PATH